Search for cities, countries, lakes and rivers

 Water Temperature Chart for Tar River in Rocky Mount Over the Last 30 Days

 Today the water temperature in Rocky Mount is higher than the same day in previous years.
-The water temperature range here in February is from 37°F to 50°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+The water temperature range here in March is from 37°F to 55°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Rocky Mount are presented in the table below.